Tolype laricis (Fitch, 1856)

 Photograph copyright: Merrill A. Peterson

-Tolype laricis is a small to medium size moth (FW length 11–12 mm in males; 16 mm in females) with smoky blackish gray wings with rounded margins that flies in British Columbia during the fall.
+Tolype laricis is a small to medium-sized moth (FW length 11–12 mm in males; 16 mm in females) that flies in British Columbia during the fall.
+It has smoky, blackish-gray forewings with rounded margins.
 The forewings of males are dark gray with slightly irregular light gray transverse lines.
-The antemedial and postmedial lines are double, oriented nearly perpendicular to the trailing margin.
+The antemedial and postmedial lines are double and oriented nearly perpendicular to the trailing margin.
 The subterminal line is nearly parallel to the outer margin, drawn slightly basad opposite the cell and on the veins near the anal angle.
 The fringe is dark gray, with a thin light gray terminal line at the base.
 No spots are present.
 The hindwing is black.
 The head, collar and tegulae and the tip of the abdomen vary from charcoal gray to pale whitish, with a patch of curly metallic scales on the central thorax.
 Females (not shown) are larger and much paler than the males with pale brownish gray wings marked with pale veins and whitish lines.
 The antennae of both sexes are bipectinate, much broader in males than in females.

 This species occurs in northern wet or boggy coniferous forests with larch.